snoyberg/conduit/README.md

     system-filepath package.
 I've used it for a lot of internal code at work, and it performs wonderfully.
 If anyone is concerned about this approach, let me know.

+*   Should we rename ConduitM to Conduit (et al), and then give Conduit a name like ConduitRaw?
+After all, users interact with the current "M" versions more often than anything else.